jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Go to bottom of page and select "Create Droplet"
   * Droplet build usually takes four minutes

-### Accessing Digital Ocean Droplet (prototype)
+### Accessing Digital Ocean Droplet
 * Using your Terminal Emulator SSH to your droplet
   * Get the public IP of your droplet and enter it into PuTTY

 ### Digital Ocean Kubernetes cluster
 * Go to "Discover".."Marketplace" on the left tab.